Cobourg Transit: Usage

 In order to use the on demand bus, riders need to book in advance, using the webpage, phone app, or by calling the transit operator.

 Phase 2

 On June 14, 2021, the town intends to fully implement RideCo's service, removing the conventional fixed route transit, and will also fully implement WHEELS within the service by then.

 Routes

-Currently, the Town of Cobourg has two active transit routes.
-Both routes have various stops within suburbs, nearby to schools, and by suburban shopping centres.
-Both routes share a stop at the Northumberland Mall and the terminal in front of Rotary Waterfront Park, and various stops along Division Street.
+Prior to 2021, the Town of Cobourg had two active transit routes.
+Both routes had various stops within suburbs, nearby to schools, and by suburban shopping centres.
+Both routes shared a stop at the Northumberland Mall and the terminal in front of Rotary Waterfront Park, and various stops along Division Street.
 Route 1 is characterised by its comprehensive coverage of midtown and downtown suburbs, with many stops around schools and important locations, before heading to various big box stores and the mall.
 Route 2 is less comprehensive, providing minimal suburb, school, and shopping coverage, while instead prioritising serving key locations, like the Cobourg Community Centre.

+In 2021, Cobourg Transit had switched to a complete on-demand service for all stops.

+In September 2024, Cobourg Transit will launch a fixed-route, additionally to on-demand services.